‘Dance Mom’ Abby Miller Terrified At Thought Of Prison In Fraud Case

 “If I had it to again, I would ask 37 people for $1,000 each,” she said.

 Miller has long insisted she isn’t as financially well off as many seem to think.
-She adds in some respects Dance Mom has been both a blessing and curse, on the one hand making her a household name but also leaving people with the off base impression that she is a villain of some sort.
+She adds that in some respects, Dance Mom has been both a blessing and curse, on the one hand making her a household name but also leaving people with the off-base impression that she is a villain of some sort.

 Miller’s attorneys are hoping the judge will take leniency on her and grant probation.
-Meanwhile, season 7 of the show recently wrapped up and network execs are hoping she will be available for eighth season.
+Meanwhile, Season 7 of the show recently wrapped up and network execs are hoping she will be available for the eighth season.

-Some media outlets have also reported network officials have already shot some footage for season 8 in the event Miller actually gets jail time.
+Some media outlets have also reported that network officials have already shot some footage for Season 8 in the event Miller actually gets jail time.

 As part of her initial indictment, Miller was also accused of transporting $10,000 in Australian currency into the U.S., a violation of a law requiring travelers to file a currency transaction report anytime they transpose more than that amount from a foreign country.